Types of Retirement Village Ownership

 The types of legal structure you will encounter include the following:

 We summarise each of these options in more detail, and would mention that most "ownership" options such as Strata and Community will attract stamp duty - in contrast to the non-ownership options including leases and licenses.
-Mainly for this reason, but also because it suits owners and operators, long term or lifetime lease and license arrangements are the dominant legal structure.
+Mainly for this reason, but also because it suits owners and operators, long term or lifetime lease and license arrangements are the dominant legal structure as illustrated in the chart below.